Sunswift in the World Solar Challenge, 2009

 The team is ecstatic and there is lots of leaping and shouting – movie here.
 We've crossed the continent in less than 5 days: 3021 km in 39 hours.
 Even including the terrible first day, IVy has averaged over 76 kph on the power of a hairdryer.
 She is placed fourth, behind Tokai University of Japan, Nuna and Michigan: all teams with very big budgets.
-More importantly, IVy is the first silicon car to finish and is ahead of several GaAs cars.
+More importantly, IVy has won the silicon division – and is ahead of several GaAs cars.
 She is also the first Australian car and this is the best finish by the Sunswift team ever.
 Results are here.

 We spend the night in cabins in a caravan park in Adelaide: there are not only toilets and showers, but a swimming pool.
 We are in danger of getting soft.
 Further, Adelaide has cold showers, a luxury that Darwin and Glendambo couldn't offer.
-An early start to go back out to Angle Vale to drive the car in to Victoria Square.
+We have an early start to go back out to Angle Vale to drive the car in to Victoria Square.

 Celebrations follow.
 Some jump into the fountain, others are thrown in.
-The ‘others’ include officials and friends of the team.
+The ‘others’ include officials and friends of the team – and this correspondent.
 Crates of beer and bottles of champagne mysteriously appear.
 Photos are taken, official details are checked, and IVy proudly takes her place in the line of finishers.